Liquid369/blank/CONTRIBUTING.md

 mistakes could be very costly to the wider community.
 This includes refactoring of consensus critical code.

-Where a patchset proposes to change the Flits consensus, it must have been discussed extensively on the forums and Discord, be accompanied by a widely discussed Proposal and have a generally widely perceived technical consensus of being a worthwhile change based on the judgement of the maintainers.
+Where a patchset proposes to change the FLITS consensus, it must have been discussed extensively on the forums and Discord, be accompanied by a widely discussed Proposal and have a generally widely perceived technical consensus of being a worthwhile change based on the judgement of the maintainers.